hananfauzi1011-ship-it/Lumina-3D-Objects-Icon/README.md

 # Lumina-3D-Objects-Icon
 This project features a set of 3D icons crafted with a modern, low-poly aesthetic and a cohesive soft-magenta color palette.
 Each icon is designed to bring depth and a playful touch to digital interfaces.
-This project features a set of 3D icons crafted with a modern, low-poly aesthetic and a cohesive soft-magenta color palette.
-Each icon is designed to bring depth and a playful touch to digital interfaces.

 ## 📄 Project Documentation